oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

                groups:
                  strategy: defined
                  elements:
+                   enabled: true
                    name: items
-                   enabled: true
                    each:
                      strategy: scalars

-Now, what does this mean?
+So what does this mean?
 You can summarize this in English as the following:

     When converting an Account value to a JSON document, I want:

-       - all of the account's scalar properties to all be included, each as a JSON member.
-But I still want specific overriding rules for the ``href``, ``customData`` and ``groups`` *fields*.
+       - all of the account's scalar properties to be included, each as a JSON member.

+       - However, I want specific overriding rules for the ``href``, ``customData`` and ``groups`` fields.
 For these:

          - don't include the account's ``href`` field.
-My origin server won't talk directly with Stormpath and won't know what to do with that url, so exclude it
+My origin server(s) behind the gateway probably won't talk directly with Stormpath and won't know what to do with that url, so exclude it

          - ``customData`` isn't a scalar, but I want it included anyway, so I'm going to define conversion rules for it too.
 Those are:

-           - Include any of the customData's scalar (non object/collection) properties automatically
+           - Include any of the customData's scalar (i.e. non-object/collection) properties automatically

-           - However, don't include the customData's ``href``, since my origin won't know what to do with it.
+           - However, don't include the customData's ``href``, since my origin server(s) won't know what to do with it.

          - ``groups`` isn't a scalar (it's a ``GroupsCollection`` object), but I want it included anyway.

-However, in this case I want to include *only* fields that are explicitly *defined** in its ``fields`` list.
-(In this case, no ``group`` ``fields`` have been specified, so no fields on the ``GroupsCollection`` object itself, like 'size' and 'limit' will be included.)
+           - However, in this case I want to include *only* fields that are explicitly *defined** in its ``fields`` list.
+(In this case, even though the strategy is ``defined``, no actual ``fields`` have been specified.
+             This means that *no* fields on the ``GroupsCollection`` object itself, like 'size' and 'limit' will be included.
+We just want the collection's elements, described next.)

-           - However, the ``elements`` are *enabled* so I do want the elements in the collection themselves.
+           - The collection ``elements`` are enabled so I do want the elements in the collection.

              - When you encounter elements in the collection, I want those elements to be wrapped in a JSON object, and included as a JSON array with the *name* of ``items``.

-               - For *each* element in the ``GroupsCollection`` instance, I want you to serialize each ``Group`` object, including each group's *scalar* properties.
+             - For ``each`` element in the ``GroupsCollection`` instance, I want to serialize each ``Group`` object, including each group's *scalar* properties.

-Here is an example of what the resulting JSON would look like, pretty printed for readability (to reduce the number of bytes transmitted over the network, the actual header value won't be pretty-printed):
+Here is an example of what the resulting JSON would look like, pretty printed for readability (to reduce the number of bytes transmitted over the network, the actual value won't be pretty-printed):

 .. code-block:: json